- Who Am I...

 Virgil is certain he could never find love with an affliction like his.

 Centuries ago, what was once a corpse was reborn into a creature of the night.
 That corpse was Virgil Threnody.
 Their past life is lost to his memory, and with public records pronouncing him dead and all of his owned assets seized there was no returning to a normal life.

 Virgil Threnody has lived a life of social reclusion ever since then.
-With no other vampire to tutor Virgil on his newfound existence as an undead, his supernatural abilities have been tempered by only time, and study.
+With no other vampire to tutor Virgil on his newfound existence as an undead, his supernatural abilities have been tempered by only time, experimentation and study.

 Virgil rarely leaves the abandoned clocktower in which he resides.
 It was here he discovered a hoard of tomes on spell craft and supernatural lore so long ago.
 The clocktower offered him sanctuary from the mortal world, other supernatural threats, and most importantly the sun.
 Virgil has committed his immortal life to studying the library for all of it’s worth.
 The library was the most crucial resource in thriving as a vampire.
 Virgil can still be found there to this day, should anyone come poking about clocktower and discover the trove of knowledge hidden within.